efreethy/technical-docs/auth0.md

-# Rival / Auth0 Integration
+# Auth0 Integration

 **OVERVIEW**

 Auth0 is a provider of authentication and authorization services.
 They have an offering of authentication workflows to fit the needs of a variety of use cases.

-At Rival we use the [Resource Owner Password](https://auth0.com/docs/api-auth/tutorials/password-grant) authentication flow.
+At [company] we use the [Resource Owner Password](https://auth0.com/docs/api-auth/tutorials/password-grant) authentication flow.
 In this flow the end-user is asked to fill in credentials (username/password) using an interactive form.
 This information is later on sent to the Client and exchanged with an Authorization Server for a short lived access token.
 This token is used for authentication on subsequent api requests.

 ### OAuth 2.0 terminology